gituser-rk/Peppy/powersave.md

 At first I've implemeted the backlight PWM brightness feature.
 See ![brightness.md](brightness.md) This is great to reduce the brightness of the display during the night, especially because the radio is used as a bedside alarm clock.

-But - it does not reduce the amount of used energy that much (max.
-1 Watt).
+But - it does not reduce the amount of used energy that much (max. minus 1 Watt).

 Power usage is about 4.7 watts when the Peppy player is in screensaver mode (clock display) including display at 100% brightness, amplifier (Innomaker RPI HiFi AMP HAT TAS5713 Amplifier Audio Module 25W) and Raspi Zero 2 W.